vikadilly/vikadilly.github.io/_articles/2022-retro.md

 With that in mind, I took part in Data Science competitions, won one (shout out to the amazing Omar Osman and Dr. Rachel Aranoff for teaming up with me, see our work here: https://github.com/vikadilly/ORLIAn/wiki)

 We got promised that we'd work together with Roche and the organizers to publish our findings (and we saw some promising stuff), only to find out that this wasn't happening.
 Whatever.
-This experience taught me that while machine learning is totally cool, I am very happy sticking on course as a Services Engineer.
+This experience taught me that while machine learning is totally cool (I am planning to do the Fast.AI stuff on Image Generation when I get a chance), I am very happy sticking on course to become the best Services Engineer I can be.
 At least I don't have to deal with totally rubbish datasets.

 I then tried to build my own apps and become a 🦄 Start Up Unicorn Founder 🦄.
 One got pretty big... only to find out that it's actually a lot of work and I don't think I quite figured that running a business *is not* developing software.
 There is a lot for me to learn, both about development and meeting customer requirements.